 Research has called into question some of Gibson's findings.
-Nownes and Glennon (2016) use experimental methods to argue that elections themselves do not contribute to judicial legitimacy-rather, appointments undermine legitimacy.
+Nownes and Glennon (2016) used experimental methods to argue that elections themselves do not contribute to judicial legitimacy-rather, appointments undermine legitimacy.
 Woodson (2025) finds that judicial elections enhance legitimacy in that they make courts representative bodies-but this is not the same kind of legitimacy that builds acceptance for adverse judicial outcomes.
-Cann and Yates (2016) found contestable elections are the most preferred method for selecting judges, though citizens typically view their state's selection system as legitimate.
+Cann and

-Additionally, Gibson (2008) finds that policy pronouncements have no effect on the legitimacy of courts and judges.
+Additionally, Gibson's (2008) study of judicial races in Kentucky finds that policy pronouncements have no effect on the legitimacy of courts and judges.
 When looking at state high courts in a post-Dobbs v.
 Jackson Women's Health Organization context relating to reproductive rights, Gibson and Nelson (2025) find that salient abortion rulings like the Dobbs decision diminish specific support (i.e., performance satisfaction), but do not affect diffuse support (i.e., institutional loyalty).